-Empirical links between integration and development are very real, and merit further scrutiny - which is what we turn to below.
+Empirical links between integration and development merit further scrutiny - which is what we turn to below.
 Subsequently, we discuss some of the insights gained by civil society actors and INGOs on the links between diaspora development engagements in countries of origin and integration in countries of settlement.